-British staycations are set to be a particularly popular holiday choice in 2021 – and it doesn’t take a genius to work out why.
+A British staycation is set to be a particularly popular holiday choice in 2021 – and it doesn’t take a genius to work out why.
 Sadly, Covid has put paid to dreams of far-flung, exotic destinations for most of us.

-But the truth is, even before a global pandemic changed the face of the travel industry, we were waxing lyrical about staycationing in UK.
+But the truth is, even before a global pandemic changed the face of the travel industry, we were waxing lyrical about a British staycation.
 There’s just so much to love about a homeland holiday and we have a feeling more people will be converted in the coming months – perhaps choosing to holiday in the UK even after the world has properly opened up again.

-Here are just some of the reasons we love a Great British staycation:
+Here are just some of the reasons why we love a Great British staycation:

 You get to swerve the airport drama.